Women & Cancer

 Many breast lumps are harmless, but they should all be checked.
 It is important for women to do monthly breast self-examinations and to go for regular Clinical Breast Examinations.

 Symptom-free women from the age of 40, should go for a mammogram (a special x-ray to detect lumps in the breast), every year.
-(See CANSA Position Statement regarding this).
+See CANSA Breast Cancer Position Statement (NCR 2011) regarding this.

-- Our Care Centres do not offer mammograms, but you can contact the following public hospital Breast Clinics…
+Our Care Centres do not offer mammograms, however, you can contact the following public hospital Breast Clinics…

 Read more about Breast Cancer, symptoms and reducing risk: